| 2009 | ||

 & Handling $6

-ROOT--EARTH ELEMENT CARROTS--Scarlet Nantes Reliable in any conditions, very hardy, very tasty cylindrical roots, rich in Vitamin A ECHINACEA -- Purpurea Purple or crimson, very fragrant flowers; beneficial to immune system; seeds need cold stratification (P) FLOWER - AIR ELEMENT
+EARTH ELEMENT CARROTS--Scarlet Nantes Reliable in any conditions, very hardy, very tasty cylindrical roots, rich in Vitamin A ECHINACEA -- Purpurea Purple or crimson, very fragrant flowers; beneficial to immune system; seeds need cold stratification (P) FLOWER - AIR ELEMENT

 CALENDULA [Pot Marigold] Yellow-orange blooms are edible; 1 - 2 foot plant; self seeds freely (P) EVENING PRIMROSE A very hardy 3-4 foot plant with seeds high in gamma- linoleic acid; reported to be beneficial in menopause, multiple sclerosis FEVERFEW A 2 foot perennial used for headaches; nice border plant with brilliant white flowers (P) GALLARDIA - [Blanket Flower] Large, daisy-like blooms with red center and yellow toward the tips LOVE IN A MIST—Glorious pastels in a matrix of delicate foliage, followed by a high-tech seedpod.
 MARIGOLD--Dwarf French loaded with colorful blooms MILKWEED--The preferred Monarch butterfly habitat --Tall Mix Beautiful pastels with some frilly petal types nice border annual; self seeding --Oriental Papavar Somnifera ST JOHN'S WORT - A hardy perennial which is used for herbal extracts and oil; up to 2 feet tall with yellow flowers (P) SUNFLOWER —Mammoth Russian The big one --Tarahumara white seeded variety from northern Mexico